 The solution:

-Jambo has a free Outlook add-in seamlessly creates new communication records within a Jambo project from your emails or calendar meetings directly from Outlook.
+Jambo offers a free Outlook add-in that seamlessly creates new communication records within a Jambo project, directly from your emails or calendar meetings, within Outlook.

 4. Lower organizational risk

-Stakeholder engagement and consultation have inevitable risks that can arise with stakeholder issues, legal expectations, data privacy/security, or the need to prove adequate consultation occurred.
-Spreadsheets are often stored on local computers and aren't shared easily across teams, creating risks of information silos or questions over what's most up-to-date.
+Stakeholder engagement and consultation carry inherent risks that can arise from stakeholder issues, legal expectations, data privacy/security concerns, or the need to demonstrate adequate consultation has occurred.
+Spreadsheets are often stored on local computers and are not easily shared across teams, creating risks of information silos or questions over what's most up-to-date.

-When you leave your risk management up to spreadsheets, knowing if you've covered your bases is challenging.
-It would be best to ensure all your data is inputted correctly, has no duplicate records, and isn't missing vital information.
+When you leave your risk management to spreadsheets, determining whether you've covered your bases can be challenging.
+It is essential to ensure that all your data is input correctly, contains no duplicate records, and isn't missing vital information.
 It's also critical to know who can access your spreadsheets so you can maintain an acceptable level of data security.

 The solution: